UPES B.Tech Admissions 2026

 This Story also Contains

-The authority will prepare the JEE Mains question paper based on the reduced JEE Mains syllabus.
-The JEE Main 2026 reduced syllabus is the same for both sessions.
+The authority will prepare the JEE Mains question paper based on the reduced syllabus.
+The NTA JEE Mains exam will be held in two sessions - January and April.
 Candidates can check the article for JEE Main reduced syllabus 2026.

-The NAT has released the JEE 2025 deleted syllabus.
+The NTA has released the JEE 2025 deleted syllabus.
 The JEE Main 2025 deleted syllabus provides details of the topics that will not be included in exam, therefore, enabling candidates to concentrate on the best relevant content.
 With the reduced syllabus of JEE 2025, students can streamline their preparation by eliminating unnecessary topics.
 The subject wise JEE deleted syllabus 2025 is provided online.
 Candidates can check the previous year's for JEE Mains 2025 deleted syllabus below.

 The list of the JEE Mains deleted syllabus 2025 for physics is provided here.